 Want an example?
 I delegate tasks like email management and research to my virtual assistant, which saves me literal hours each week.

-The important part is following back up later with my team to make sure that work is done and up to snuff.
+The important part is following up later with my team to make sure that work is done and up to snuff.
 Don’t forget this part.

-Step 5: Time blocking
+Step 5: Time Blocking

 The final step of my Sunday success system is time blocking.
 I assign specific slots for each task in my weekly schedule.

 Time blocking helps me stay on track and make progress on my priorities.
-And like I said earlier, the more I switch from unrelated task to unrelated task, the more mental energy I burn.
+And like I said earlier, the more I switch from an unrelated task to an unrelated task, the more mental energy I burn.
 So time blocking locks me into ~mental flow~ 🧘♀️

 I use the SELF Journal’s daily planning pages to create a weekly schedule.
 With time slots for each task, I know exactly what I’m doing and when.